KLM XP Calculator for UK Flyers | Flying Blue Status

 - Enter your destination in the "To" field using the same format.

-- Select the operating airline, cabin class, and fare type from the dropdown menus.
+- Select the operating airline, cabin class, and Economy fare type if it applies.

 - Optionally enter the segment price in GBP to see the value per XP.